-Welcoming The Duchess’s support, Barbara Gelb, CEO of Together for Short Lives said:
+Welcoming The Duchess of Cambridge’s message of support, Andy Fletcher, CEO for Together for Short Lives said: